Yellow, orange, pink, and red bars representing a timeline and sound levels. Below, purple text reads "Making Queer History"

 As the first issue was done by amateurs and volunteers, Roopbaan must admit its shortcomings to be high quality or fully inclusive.
 But then, it’s a magazine, not a book.
 The “opportunity to address LGBT issues” remains open for future issues to come, not/not ‘missed.’”

-Even with the negative attention he received, Xulhaz was still successful both professionally and socially, giving him an option that many people don’t have: the option to leave.
-Many friends and family of Xulhaz encouraged him to do so, Bangladesh was never a safe place for a queer person, but for someone as out as he was, it was especially dangerous.
+Even with the negative attention he received, Xulhaz was successful both professionally and socially, giving him an option that many people don’t have: the option to leave.
+Many friends and family of Xulhaz encouraged him to do so, Bangladesh was not a safe place for a queer person, but for someone as out as he was, it was especially dangerous.
 But as his niece wrote:

 “He had the option of living anywhere in the world, he was a genius, but he chose to live in dangerous Dhaka, standing up to what he believed in, and gave a voice to the voiceless.
 A kind, cultured sweet thing”